openjournals/joss/docs/editing.md

 ## Processing of rOpenSci-reviewed or pyOpenSci-reviewed and accepted submissions

-If a paper has already been reviewed and accepted by rOpenSci or pyOpenSci, the streamlined JOSS review process is:
+If a paper has already been reviewed and accepted by rOpenSci or pyOpenSci, provided the submission also meets the JOSS [submission requirements](https://joss.readthedocs.io/en/latest/submitting.html#submission-requirements) the paper will go through a streamlined review process:

-- Assign yourself as editor and reviewer
+- Assign yourself as editor.
+- Check the rOpenSci and pyOpenSci issue for the reviewer handles.
+- Assign the rOpenSci/pyOpenSci as the reviewers of the JOSS submission too (although they do *not* need to complete another review here).
-- Add a comment in the pre-review issue pointing to the rOpenSci or pyOpenSci review
+- Add a comment in the pre-review issue pointing to the rOpenSci or pyOpenSci review.
-- Add the rOpenSci/pyOpenSci label to the pre-review issue
+- Add the rOpenSci/pyOpenSci label to the pre-review issue.
-- Start the review issue
+- Start the review issue (make sure to tell the rOpenSci/pyOpenSci reviewers they are not required to complete an additional review here – we're just adding them for credit).
-- Add a comment in the review issue pointing to the rOpenSci or pyOpenSci review
+- Add a comment in the review issue pointing to the rOpenSci or pyOpenSci review.
-- Compile the paper and check it looks OK
+- Compile the paper and check it looks OK.
+Ask the author to check too.
-- Go to to the source code repo and grab the Zenodo DOI
+- Go to to the source code repo and grab the Zenodo DOI.
-- Accept and publish the paper
+- Accept and publish the paper.

 ## Rejecting a paper